 A Brief History of Wrought Iron

 By the late Middle Ages, European iron makers were working with blast furnaces, tall chimney-like structures in which combustion was intensified by a blast of air pumped through alternating layers of charcoal, flux and iron ore.
 Molten cast iron would run directly from the base of the blast furnace into a sand trough that fed a number of smaller lateral troughs.
 This configuration looked like a sow nursing her piglets, and cast iron produced in this way came to be known as pig iron.
-Iron could be cast directly into molds at the blast furnace base or remelted from pig iron to make cast iron stoves, pots, pans, firebacks, cannon, cannonballs or bells ("to cast" means to pour into a mold).
-Casting is also called founding and is done -- you guessed it -- in a foundry.
+Iron could be cast directly into molds at the blast furnace base or remelted from pig iron to make cast iron stoves, pots, pans, firebacks, cannon, cannon balls or bells ("to cast" means to pour into a mold).
+Casting is also called founding and is done — you guessed it — in a in a foundary.

 The Puddling Process

 Puddling is a method of converting pig iron into wrought iron by exposing it to heat and frequently stirring in a furnace in the presence of oxidizing substances.
 Invented by Henry Cort in 1784 (superseding the finery process), it was the first method that allowed wrought iron to be produced on a large scale.

 Actually, steel is iron that has been made hard with chemically dissolved carbon.
 The development and manufacture of steel during the 19th century made all of those skyscrapers and suspension bridges possible.

 How Can I Tell If It's Wrought Iron and Not Cast Iron?

 Good question.
 For starters, cast iron is heavier.
 Wrought iron is more lightweight and takes on more curves and twists.
 It's able to do more because of its malleability.
 Wrought iron is softer to forge or bend or weld.
 Cast iron is more fragile and breakable, while wrought iron bends rather than breaks.
 Wrought iron is easier to weld than cast iron.